jdelaune/AWS-EC2-Snapshot-Management/README.txt

 It will always keep at least one snapshot even if it was made a year ago.

 This script took inspiration from 'EC2 Manage Snapshots' made by Erik Dasque and previously Oren Solomianik.
-It however requires on the AWS PHP SDK.
+It however requires the AWS PHP SDK.

+This script is provided under the Apache 2.0 License.

 INSTALLATION